SerhiiLe/winboxrun/README.md

 Just copy it anywhere and register the winbox:// protocol in the system.
 [The archive](https://github.com/SerhiiLe/winboxrun/releases) contains the winboxrun.reg file, logging call to c:\winbox\ folder.
 Winbox.exe should also be there.
 If you need in another folder, then you need edit this file and import it into the registry.

+The files for registering the URL protocol in Linux are also located in [the archive](https://github.com/SerhiiLe/winboxrun/releases)

 ## Compiling